Alexis-Varin/Alexis-Varin.github.io/_projects/sc_pseudotime.md

     </div>
 </div>
 <div class="caption">
     Figure 2: Examples of different visualizations of smoothed gene expression from tradeSeq obtained using the <a href="https://Alexis.varin.github.io/RightOmicsTools">RightOmicsTools</a> package.
-A: Heatmap of several genes on a single trajectory.
-B: Scatterplot of normalized expression and average smoothed expression of several genes for all trajectories.
+A: Heatmap on a single trajectory.
+B: Scatterplot of normalized expression and average smoothed expression on all trajectories.
 </div>

 You can find additional examples of slingshot and tradeSeq use in {% cite Ramon2025-bm %}.